 Most professors we hear from want to assess their students on higher levels and that if current assessments kept student at the lowest level of Bloom’s Taxonomy, they wouldn’t feel rewarded as educators.

-However, assessment is by far the most labour-intensive part of teaching.
+However, assessment is by far the most labor-intensive part of teaching.
 Assessment plans and rubrics must be prepped.
 Test questions must be written.
 Every student needs a mark, personalized feedback and a road-map for improvement.
 The larger the class, the more work for the instructor.
-Add in formative assessments like weekly assignments and exercises that precipitate subtle, ongoing tweaks to the syllabus and it’s easy to see why many faculty opt to stick with what they know: An accumulation of easy-to-grade summative assessments that almost inevitably rely upon memorization and the most basic understanding of concepts—the lower orders of thinking outlined in Bloom’s Taxonomy.
+Add in formative assessments like weekly assignments and exercises that precipitate subtle, ongoing tweaks to the syllabus and it’s easy to see why many faculty opt to stick with what they know: An accumulation of easy-to-grade summative assessments that almost inevitably rely on rote learning of the most basic concepts rather than creative thinking or problem solving skills - the lower orders of thinking outlined in Bloom’s Taxonomy.

 “Summative assessment provides a safety net for instructors,” says Matthew Numer, a professor in the School of Health and Human Performance at Dalhousie University.
 “When you have competition for your time, you're going to default to something that's already worked.”